German Foreign Minister Warns Of deceptive Calm In Libya - UrduPoint

 German Foreign Minister Warns Of 'deceptive Calm' In Libya

-"In Libya at the moment we are observing a deceptive calm," he said in Tripoli, seat of the UN-recognised Government of National Accord (GNA).
+"In Libya at the moment we are observing a deceptive calm," he said in Tripoli, seat of the UN-recognized Government of National Accord (GNA).

 Libya has been in chaos since a Western-backed uprising toppled Kadhafi in 2011, and has become a major departure point for desperate migrants trying to reach Europe with the help of traffickers.